gnye8/ViralKnots/README.md

         - step: the number of nucleotides for the pipeline to slide down before starting the next window
         - window: the size of the nucleotide window to run predictions over
         - pk_predictors: a list of names of pk predictors to use; these should be formatted as a list separated by spaces NO COMMAS (e.g.: threshknot spotrna knotty pknots)
-        - bpp_package: name of the bpp package you want to use if you are running threshknot; default is contrafold2
+        - bpp_packages: a list of names of the bpp packages you want to use if you are running threshknot; these should be formatted as a list separated by spaces
         - shape_data_folder: default is None; the location of the folder in which you have stored csv's with shape data
         - shape_data_sets: default is None; your shape data should be in files ending with .csv and the shape_data_sets variable is the names of the files WITHOUT the .csv
             - note that the format of the shape data in the file should be one reactivity value per line with no commas or any other comments/labels